xxk-i/nier-mod-loader/README.md

 `cargo +nightly build --release`

 ## Installation
-Place rename "mod-loader.dll" to "d3d11.dll" and place next to NieRAutomata.exe, OR inject/sideload by any other means early on game launch.
+Place rename "mod_loader.dll" to "d3d11.dll" and place next to NieRAutomata.exe, OR inject/sideload by any other means early on game launch.

 ## Known Issues
 If using SpecialK/FAR do not install as d3d11, instead configure SpecialK to load nier-mod-loader.